discordjs/guide/guide/popular-topics/intents.md

 ## The Intents Bitfield

-Discord.js provides a utility structure [`Intents`](https://discord.js.org/#/docs/main/stable/class/Intents) which you can use to easily modify bitfields.
+Discord.js provides a utility structure [`Intents`](https://discord.js.org/#/docs/main/stable/class/Intents) which you can use to modify bitfields easily.
 The class also features static attributes for all (`Intents.ALL`), privileged (`Intents.PRIVILEGED`), and non-privileged (`Intents.NON_PRIVILEGED`) intents.

 These are mostly meant to serve as templates.
-While using them directly is possible we strongly discourage you from using them that way.
-You should instead think about which events your bot strictly needs access to based on the functionality you want it to provide.
+While using them directly is possible, we strongly discourage you from using them that way.
+It would be best if you instead thought about which events your bot strictly needs access to based on the functionality you want it to provide.

 You can use the `.add()` and `.remove()` methods to add or remove flags (Intent string literals representing a certain bit) and modify the bitfield.
 You can provide single flags as well as an array or bitfield.
 To use a set of intents as a template you can pass it to the constructor.
 A few approaches are demonstrated below (note that the empty constructor `new Intents()` creates an empty Intents instance, representing no intents or the bitfield `0`):